 fashionable resorts of Deauville and Biarritz during the 1920's.

 Loose fitting pants are widely attributed to Coco Chanel and were usually teamed with a close fitting top.
 This was a completely new feminine silhouette during the post war period which still works today.

 On my holidays, however casual the venue, I would never eat in just a swimsuit.
 But adding the matching pants meant that this swimsuit became a stylish and ladylike outfit.

-Just in case I ever got my swimsuit wet (!)
-I popped undies and a suntop into my beach bag.
+Just in case I ever get my swimsuit wet (!)
+I pop undies and a suntop into my beach bag.

-You can never have too many little tops so, although I'd already got some in ivory, I picked up a couple of inexpensive tanks in navy and cream that I could just pop into a beach bag.
+You can never have too many little tops so I picked up a couple of inexpensive tanks in navy and cream to pop into my beach bag.
 Suddenly my poolside outfit was versatile enough to take me from the beach, to lunch, to drinks and even to dinner.

 During World War I Coco Chanel honed her design skills in the smart 'neutral' French resort of Biarritz, the playground of the rich and famous escaping the hostilities.

 She swiftly climbed the ranks of society (mostly through romantic encounters) and by 1919 she was considered an established 'couturière' with her own property in Paris.

 High society flocked to the lavish resort of Deauville in Northern France in the early 1920's, and when the famous Promenade des Planches, the wooden boardwalk next to the beach was completed in 1923, it was the place to see and be seen.

 Women of this era, constrained by uncomfortable narrow corseted dresses, were ready to rebel and enthralled by the avant-garde designs of a young Coco Chanel.
 She is credited with liberating women from the 'corseted silhouette' as she introduced a new sporty and casual chic.